bluehalo/phx-tools/CONTRIBUTING.md

 ### Commit messages

 We want to use lerna to generate change logs for us automatically.
 In order for this to work correctly, we need to follow the [conventional commit standard](https://www.conventionalcommits.org/).
-We prefer you use this messages when committing but if not, we will try to reformat them when we merge your PR's into this format.
+Please use this message standard when committing, if not, we will have to reformat them when we merge your PR's into this format.

 ## Creating a new package